Jakov Gojun: RK Croatia Osiguranje Zagreb

 On 11 July 2009 it was announced that Gojun would be joining the Croatian power house RK Croatia Osiguranje Zagreb.

 Gojun made his first appeared for the club at friendly tournament in August called Poreč handball cup.
 Zagreb finished first place defeating RK Metalurg Skopje, RK Cimos Koper and drawing with VfL Gummersbach.

 Zagreb went routinely undefeated throughout the domestic league and cup.
 Gojun made his EHF Champions League debut on 3 October 2009 against Norwegian club Fyllingen Håndball in an away match where Zagreb won 22:29.
 Gojun provided defense replacing Domagoj Duvnjak with and Tonči Valčić.
 He also got penalized for 2 minutes.

 On 22 March 2010 Senjanin Maglajlija was sacked and Nenad Kljaić became the new head coach.
 Zagreb got the round of 16 and lost to Barcelona.
 He scored 15 goals in 12 appearances.

 At the start of the 2010–11 season Zagreb started with their usual dominance in the domestic league.
 Ivica Obrvan became the new head coach midway through the season.

 In the round of they lost to Rhein-Neckar Löwen 55:58 on aggregate.
 In 2012 Zagreb reached the quarter-final of the EHF Champions League and lost to THW Kiel.

-During his time in RK Croatia Osiguranje Zagreb Gojun won three league titles and three cup titles while proving to be a world class defensive player.
+During his time in RK Croatia Osiguranje Zagreb Gojun won three league titles and three cup titles.